SJMosley/sql-templates/Retention/Readme.md

-#Retention query examples
+# Retention query example

 Though I have tracked retention and growth in the past, those databases were proprietary.

-These examples are based on [How Duolingo Reignited User Growth](https://www.lennysnewsletter.com/p/how-duolingo-reignited-user-growth).
+This example is based on [How Duolingo Reignited User Growth](https://www.lennysnewsletter.com/p/how-duolingo-reignited-user-growth).
 The data model is my own construct and it would need to be adapted and tested against a real database, I attempted to keep it consistent throughout the examples.

 ### DAU
 - **New users (NURR):** first day of engagement ever in the app